Getting Started with MCXW23-EVK

 12. Build and flash application using MCUXpresso IDE - fig 7

-13. Select the project and build it by either clicking the “build icon” in the shortcuts provided above or by doing a right click and select the "Build" option
+13. Select the project to build it by either clicking the “build icon” in the shortcuts provided above, or by right clicking to select the "Build" option

 14. Build and flash application using MCUXpresso IDE - fig 8

-15. The project should build without presenting any errors or warnings in the console
+15. The project should now build without any errors or warnings in the console

 16. Build and flash application using MCUXpresso IDE - fig 9

-17. Connect the board to your computer with the micro-USB to J33 ‘MCU-LINK’ port
+17. Connect the board to your computer using the micro-USB to J33 ‘MCU-LINK’ port

 18. Build and flash application using MCUXpresso IDE - fig 10

-19. Download the application to your board by either clicking the “debug” icon above or by doing a right click and select the "Debug" option
+19. Download the application to your board by either clicking the debug icon above or by right clicking to select the "Debug" option

 20. Build and flash application using MCUXpresso IDE - fig 11

-21. Open up a serial terminal to be able to see the application’s output.
-Select the port corresponding to the MCULINK probe to your board “MCULink-VCOM” window.
-Set your terminal to baud rate or speed to "460800", 8-bit data, no parity and 1 stop bit and connect to that port
+21. Open up a serial terminal to see the application’s output, then in the window select the port to the MCULINK probe that corresponds to your board: “MCULink-VCOM” (set your terminal to baud rate or speed to "460800", 8-bit data, no parity and 1 stop bit and connect to that port)

 22. Build and flash application using MCUXpresso IDE - fig 12